-The current Rutte-Asscher government has put the fight against fraud at the top of its agenda and has taken measures in the following areas:
+The government has made the fight against fraud a priority.
+Measures have been taken in the following areas:

 Prevention is more effective than trying to recover money after fraud has been committed.
-The time limit for making a decision on a benefit application has therefore been extended so that the Tax and Customs Administration can make additional checks of high-risk applications.
-This should prevent the Administration making undue payments that it cannot recover.
+The time limit for making a decision on a benefit application has therefore been extended so that the Tax and Customs Administration can carry out additional checks of high-risk applications.
+This should prevent undue payments that cannot be recovered.

-Anyone who deliberately provides incorrect or incomplete information will be fined and the scope of finable offences will be widened to include more people who can be classified and fined as accessories.
-The ‘one bank account measure’ has also been introduced to prevent people misusing another person’s identity in order to receive benefits they are not entitled to on their own bank account.
+The scope of finable offences is being widened so that more people can be classified and fined as accessories.
+The ‘one bank account measure’ has been introduced to prevent people misusing another person’s identity in order to receive benefits they are not entitled to on their own bank account.

 Greater cooperation in national fraud projects and data analysis has made it easier to investigate fraudsters.
-The Tax and Customs Administration, for example, is making more use of automatic number plate recognition.
-Someone who has to pay back a benefit can be stopped and made to settle the debt on the spot.
+The Tax and Customs Administration, for example, is making more use of automatic number plate recognition (ANPR).
+Someone who has to repay a benefit can be stopped and made to settle the debt on the spot.

 Previous measures to combat benefit fraud

 People who need income support receive it as soon as possible after making their application.
 In the past the government proceeded on the basis of trust and checked applications after payment began.
-Service was initially given higher priority than fraud prevention.
+Customer service was initially given higher priority than fraud prevention.

-The situation changed in 2010 following a number of fraud cases and the Rutte-Verhagen government introduced anti-fraud measures in its 2013 Tax Plan:
+The situation changed in 2010 following a number of fraud cases.
+In its 2013 Tax Plan the government introduced the following anti-fraud measures:

-- Since 2013 people committing benefit fraud twice have had to pay fine of 150% of the amount they have to pay back.
-If necessary, the fine is paid from any benefits still receivable.
+- people who commit benefit fraud a second time have to pay a fine of 150% of the amount they have to repay.
+If necessary, the fine is paid from any benefits still receivable;

 - the Tax and Customs Administration stops paying a benefit if the recipient does not respond to a request to declare foreign income.